ZigzagAwaka/PremiumScraps/zigzag.premiumscraps/README.md

 ### Custom effect items
 - **Scroll of Town Portal**, a rare consumable item, teleports its user to the ship.
-- **The basics of architecture**, a book filled with forbidden knowledge, you can read it to learn how to use those screws you borrowed from your aunt.
+- **Basics of architecture**, a book filled with forbidden knowledge, you can read it to learn how to use those screws you borrowed from your aunt.

 ![Preview](https://raw.githubusercontent.com/ZigzagAwaka/PremiumScraps/main/Images/premiumscraps-effects.PNG)